 However, behavioural economists note that we are often influenced by irrational and non-utility maximising influences.
 For example, companies which ‘nudge‘ us to make decisions which harm our welfare – e.g. super-sized portions, we don’t really need but cause us to become less healthy.

 The importance of the insights of behavioural economics is that we can become aware of factors which may cause us to make sub-optimal decisions.
 We can try to resist commercial nudges – which encourage us to consume goods which don’t really benefit us.

-Behavioural economics and Bias
+Behavioural economics and bias

 A recent development in economics is the work of behavioural economics – which places more emphasis on elements of psychology.
 For example, are humans really rational utility maximisers – as suggested by traditional economic theory?
-Behavioural economics suggests not – but humans are influenced by emotional factors, such as loss aversion (we prefer status quo, to losing what we have), present time period bias.
+Behavioural economics suggests not – but humans are influenced by emotional factors, such as loss aversion (we prefer the status quo, to losing what we have), present time period bias.